Events and festivals in Gjakova: Gjakova Film Festival

 Gjakova Film Festival is an international short-film festival.
 This festival is organized in cooperation of the Culture Department of Gjakova and the Association of the Writers and Artists 'Etuta'.
 This festival was first held in March 2012.
-The winner of the first event was a movie from Czech Republic, "Bridge", directed by William Zabka.
+The winner of the first event was a movie from Czech Republic, "The Bridge", directed by William Zabka.
 11 prizes were awarded at the festival, two of which featured the well-known actress Arta Dobroshi.
 The second event was held on 21–24 March 2013, on the cultural palace 'Asim Vokshi'.
 During this event, 24 short selections were shown from 20 different movies.
 The first prize went to the Bulgarian movie "Travel Trip" of Radostina Naikova.
 A special prize went to "Kolona" by Ujkan Hysa, which had been recognized in many different international film festivals.
-The third annual event was held from 21–23 March, during which many movies from different states of the world were shown.
+The third annual event was held from 21 to 23 March, during which many movies from different states of the world were shown.